 13. University of Pennsylvania

-What we like about the University of Pennsylvania’s web design
+What we like about the University of Pennsylvania’s web design:

-- As soon as users arrive on UPenn’s homepage, they are greeted with an engaging hero with details about how the school is adjusting from the impact of current events and how they are supporting faculty and students to succeed through this unprecedented time.
+- As soon as users arrive on UPenn’s homepage, they are greeted with an engaging hero with details about how the school is adjusting to the impact of current events and how they are supporting faculty and students to succeed through this unprecedented time.

 - UPenn is another example of a stellar college website when it comes to accessibility, with zero contrasting issues and concise alternative text for linked images, icons, and form labels.